fl101/awardfares-blog/_posts/2020-08-31-eurobonus-star-alliance-awards-partially-resumed.md

 +46(0)18-480 91 67
 Monday to Friday: 9-17

-*When calling to book Star Alliance awards, the automated phone reply says that booking new flights is not available.
-This is an old message.*

 To book a Star Alliance award flight without using a 2-4-1 voucher you can contact the regular [SAS customer service](https://www.flysas.com/en/customer-service/contact/).
 For SAS award flights (with or without a voucher) you can use the regular SAS online points booking.

 ## Current Restrictions